arivictor/intentional-architecture-in-python/book/1-philosophy.md

 **Solo developer building a side project:**

 You know the entire codebase.
 You can change anything without coordination.
 Communication overhead is zero.
-Your constraint is time—you're building this after work.
+Your constraint is time, you're building this after work.

 **The right architecture:** Simple.
 Direct.
 A single file might be fine.
 Use SQLite, not PostgreSQL with read replicas.
 Skip the abstraction layers.
 You can refactor later if it grows.
 The code lives in your head, so documentation can be minimal.